 Restaurant owners divide their menu items into four main categories:

-- Stars – Stars are extremely popular and have a high contribution margin.
+- Stars – Extremely popular with a high contribution margin.
 Ideally Stars should be your flagship or signature menu items.

-- Plow horses – Plow horses are high in popularity but low in contribution margin.
+- Plow horses – High in popularity but low in contribution margin.
 Plow horse menu items sell well, but don’t significantly increase profit.

-- Puzzles – Puzzles are generally low in popularity and high in contribution margin.
+- Puzzles – Generally low in popularity and high in contribution margin.
 Puzzle dishes are difficult to sell but have a high profit margin.

-- Dogs – Dogs are low in popularity and low in contribution margin.
+- Dogs – Low in popularity and low in contribution margin.
 They are difficult to sell and produce little profit when they do sell.

-The main goal of menu engineering is to steer restaurant customers towards your stars (highest margin items) and away from the dogs (low-profit items).
+The main goal of menu engineering is to steer restaurant customers towards your stars and puzzles (highest margin items) and away from the dogs and plow horses (low-profit items).
 The way to do that is by using a bit of psychology in the design of their menu.

-For example, boxing an item on a menu will increase its sales by 20 percent, and shadowing an item on a menu will increase its sales by 14 percent.
+For example, putting a box around an item on a menu will increase its sales by 20 percent, and shadowing an item on a menu will increase its sales by 14 percent.
 The serial positioning effect (our ability to remember the first and last items in a series best) means listing profitable appetizers and entrees first and last, since customers are more likely to ignore the middle.

 Customers may not care if their dining experience is being subtlety manipulated by savvy restaurateurs.
 After all, we go to a restaurant to enjoy good food and drinks in the company of friends and family.